 He was only three years old and born prematurely for a typical Dragon.
 Barva knew the identity of his mother, also odd for a Dragon.

 He saw a memory of his mother using chaotic magic to ensure his early hatching and survival.
 Then she lost her life at the claws of a fierce looking, black female Dragon, half her size.
 Barva clung to that memory, discerning every detail of the killer, so he might avenge his mother.

 His mother’s name was Gianki, and she had been the Pack’s shaman.

-In a secret room of the cavern, he would find memory eggs, called edubas, made by his mother and the Pack’s earlier shamans.
+In another flash of memory, he saw a secret room of the cavern, where he would find memory eggs, called edubas, made by his mother and the Pack’s earlier shamans.
 The edubas allowed their own memories, or saved memories from others, to be shared with any other Dragon who could touch and access the magic sealing them.

-He discovered the secret words he needed to speak to access those edubas.
+He discovered another memory with the secret words he needed to speak to access those edubas.
 He perceived which edubas he would need to steal and hide so that only he would know many of the secret passages and caverns inside this mountain.

-He saw his mother had made a hidden lair within the mountain specifically for him to live and grow.
+He recalled yet another memory where his mother had made a hidden lair within the mountain specifically for him to live and grow.
 He realized he now had access to his own horde of edubas which she had painstakingly copied from the room for the shamans.